Working Papers

 Informality and Earnings Reporting: The Role of Parental Leave Benefit Duration (with Mariana Zerpa)

-Forced versus Voluntary Moves: The Long-Term Consequences of Housing Policies for the Poor (data collection in progress)
+Forced versus Voluntary Moves: The Long-Term Consequences of Public Housing Policies (data collection in progress)

 Book Chapters

-* In preparation for "The Pinochet Shock: Radical Change and Life Under Dictatorship," edited by Felipe González and Mounu Prem
+In "The Pinochet Shock: Radical Change and Life Under Dictatorship," edited by Felipe González and Mounu Prem

 The Pinochet dictatorship radically changed Chile’s public housing policies in the 1980s.
 This chapter examines the characteristics of these policies, focusing on affordable housing and slum clearance.
 The chapter is divided into two parts.
 The first documents the changes to affordable housing policies and the characteristics of public housing units built after 1975.
 The second describes policies targeting slum dwellers and discusses the existing economic evidence on the impact of building public housing in peripheral neighborhoods on families’ and children’s socioeconomic outcomes.